 Boundaries come in many forms:

 - Physical boundaries relate to your personal space, privacy, and body.
 What is an acceptable distance between you and another person?
 Are you comfortable with affection, or are you more reserved?
 Do you shake hands upon meeting someone?
-What does your home decor reveal?
-Are you organized or prone to clutter?

 - Mental boundaries apply to your thoughts, values, and opinions.
 Are you capable of having an open mind and a flexible attitude?
 Signs of weak mental boundaries include reacting in an overly emotional manner, such as being defensive, rigid, and combative.